 One value of learning lies in understanding what knowledge can contribute to the community.
 It is expected that students will be open to learning, including learning about and respecting persons and cultures different from their own.
 Members of the campus community must act out of mutual respect to establish an atmosphere of trust.
 Therefore, Barry University expects its members to treat one another with sensitivity, consideration, understanding, tolerance and an active concern for the welfare of others.
-The university is particularly concerned that its members show respect for others regardless of race, creed, gender, disability, sexual orientation, ethnicity or nationality.
+The University is particularly concerned that its members show respect for others regardless of race, creed, color, ethnicity, national origin, ancestry, religion, gender, sexual orientation, gender identity, genetic information, familial status, marital status, pregnancy, age, disability status, or veteran status.
 All forms of harassing or offensive behaviors must be avoided.
-Bias related incidents will receive the most severe sanctions deemed appropriate to the incident, up to and including expulsion from the university.
+Bias related incidents will receive the most severe sanctions deemed appropriate to the incident, up to and including expulsion from the University.

 Respect for Property